 Types Of Fireworks

 Before we discuss how to photograph fireworks, we need to understand the two types of fireworks we are likely working with.
 In my experience as a photographer, I’ve found that fireworks are either Continuous fireworks or Single-Blast fireworks.
-Both have pros and cons for photography, but both are fun to shoot.
+Both have pros and cons for photography, but both are fun to photograph.

 Continuous Fireworks are the type where it seems they are being fired continually throughout the entire display.
-There are very small breaks, and plenty of overlapping from one blast to the next.
+There are very small breaks and plenty of overlapping from one blast to the next.
 These are generally used in high-budget displays in big cities or amusement parks.
 In the case above, it was at the Rolex 24 at Daytona International Speedway.

 Consumer Fireworks Safety

+While we are on the subject of consumer fireworks, I want to take a moment to discuss fireworks safety.
 If you plan to launch your own fireworks at home, please check your state and local ordinances to ensure you are within the law.
 Also, make sure that the safety of your audience and yourself is the number one priority.
 Below is a video I found on YouTube by Spirit of 76 Fireworks.
 It outlines how to safely use consumer fireworks.
 Always remember that safety is your number one concern.

 In the preparation step above, you chose a location from which to make your images.
 Now you need to decide if you will be photographing just the blasts in the sky, or if you want to include an attractive foreground or background to go with your fireworks.
 Both types look very nice, but personally I find that giving the fireworks a setting and a place makes for a much more compelling image.
+Check out the two images below.
+Which type do you prefer?

 I recommend starting with a much wider focal length than you think you need, especially if you’re not familiar with the venue.
 You can always dial it in during the display.
 A few times I’ve made the mistake of starting with too much lens and cutting off part of the first few blasts.
 Sure, the images still look nice, but every time I look at them I wish I would have been just a little wider. 🙂 Check out the photo below.
 I started with too much lens and cut off the top of the very first blast.